-Gooseberry Jam/ Amla Chawanprash/Amla Jam/Nellikai Jam – Quick, homemade, preservatives free, pectin free jam recipe with Indian gooseberries!
-Gooseberries are one of the super food for kids but sadly many kids dont prefer to eat them because of its sour taste.
+Gooseberry Jam/ Amla Chawanprash/Amla Jam/Nellikai Jam – Quick, homemade, preservatives free, pectin-free jam recipe with Indian gooseberries!
+Gooseberries are one of the super food for kids, but sadly many kids do not prefer to eat them because of its sour taste.

-This gooseberry jam is a good option to include the healthy gooseberries in kids diet as it tastes good and the sour taste is well balanced with sweet taste.
+This gooseberry jam is an excellent option to include the gooseberries in kids diet as it tastes good and the sour taste is well balanced with a sweet flavor.
 It is very quick to make in minutes and can be enjoyed with whole wheat bread, idli, dosa, roti or even as such.
 This gooseberry jam is ideal for kids above one year after introducing gooseberry separate, one tsp a day should be perfect.

 - Indian Gooseberries - 6 big ones

 - Water - 2 tbsp

 - Jaggery/Brown Sugar/White Sugar - ¼ cup + 2 tbsp